cutting-room-floor/mapbox-gl-cocoa/README.md

 ## Installation

 To use this library in your app directly, follow these steps.
 Everything you need is in `./dist`.
+You can also make use of [CocoaPods](http://cocoapods.org) by pointing at the `MapboxGL.podspec` file in the root of the repository (the library has not yet been added to the CocaoPods specs repository).

  * Copy the contents of `./dist` into your project.
  * Add header files in `Headers` to your project.